dwmkerr/onedown/README.md

 This project will probably be archived in future as scraping crosswords would be copyright violation, so beyond a learning exercise on page scraping and data modeling for crosswords themselves, this project has no meaningful real-world use.

+## To Update!

+If I decide to work on this again:

+1. Eliminate Gulp
+2. Modularise the code a bit more
+3. Use a more modern front-end stack

+I have updated the `package.json` to eliminate vulnerabilities, but not tested recently.
+This is so that if someone clones this to play around at least they should get _safer_ code.
+It will still need to be tested to get it working again.

 ## Local Development

 The following data can be exported to environment variables: